Solutions to Deforestation

 If corporations have the power to destroy the world’s forests, they also have the ability to help save them.

-Companies can make an impact by introducing “zero deforestation” policies that clean up their supply chains.
+Companies can make an impact by introducing and implementing “zero deforestation” policies that clean up their supply chains.
 That means holding their suppliers accountable for producing commodities like timber, beef, soy, palm oil and paper in a way that does not fuel deforestation and has a minimal impact on our climate.
+Companies not only must make these policies but they must follow through on these promises, maximize the use of their sphere of influence, and collaborate with other like-minded institutions in their sectors, demanding suppliers transform the way our economy works so that nature is protected and human rights are respected.

 Companies should set ambitious targets to maximize the use of recycled wood, pulp, paper and fiber in their products.
-For the non-recycled products they buy, they should ensure that any virgin fiber used is certified by a third party certification system such as the Forest Stewardship Council.
+For the non-recycled products they buy, they should ensure that any virgin fiber used has transparent, credible assurances that it was sourced in a legal way that respects principles of environmental and social responsibility.
+Third-party certification like the Forest Stewardship Council can be a starting point in evaluating sourcing.
+Greenpeace strongly advises against other weaker forest product certification schemes such as PEFC and SFI.

 But these corporations haven’t taken action on their own.